Landmark Event Centre

 - Developing A Road Map On The Cashless Economic Future Of The African Continent.

 The Conference will have the following session:

 - FIN Award

-This second edition of Africa Cashless Payment Systems Conference will be the one of the largest fintech conference and exhibition with about 1000 participants.
+This third edition of the Africa Cashless Payment Systems Conference will be the one of the largest fintech conferences and exhibitions with over 1000 participants expected at the event.

 Participants will be stimulated by innovators, business leaders and entrepreneurs from across Africa.

 The goal is to provide an venue for a productive dialogue among digital financial solutions stakeholders where digital product vendors, consumers, the academia, and regulators will brainstorm on mutual concerns and challenges to efficient product deliverables.
 It will seek to foster collaboration and debate on key Fintech topics including efficient and fair regulation and financial inclusion.